Batwoman Episode 20 Release Date, Promo, and Details

 The Batwoman TV series has come to The CW, bringing Bruce Wayne’s cousin, Kate Kane, to the Arrowverse.
 Check out all of the Batwoman comic book Easter eggs and references we’ve found in the show so far here.
 Caroline Dries (The Vampire Diaries) serves as the writer and executive producer, along with Greg Berlanti, Sarah Schechter, and Geoff Johns.

 Batwoman production has gone on hiatus, starting on March 12th, along with many other TV show and film productions, in an effort to stem the spread of COVID-19.
-This has led to a temporary suspension of new episodes airing.
 You can read more about that here.

 Here’s the official synopsis: